Articles

 • Minimising Capital Gains Tax (CGT)

-• Keeping an inheritance at arm’s length from the Family Court during a property dispute with a former spouse (albeit that its value may be taken to account by the Court in determining the allocation of assets in the light of financial resources)
+• Keeping an inheritance at arm’s length from the Family Court during a property dispute with a former spouse.
+(Note though, that its value may be taken to account by the Court in determining the allocation of assets in the light of financial resources)

 • Protection of the inheritance from a trustee in bankruptcy